-It’s also suggested to do proper stretching after you wake up, and before you go to sleep.
+It’s also suggested to do proper stretching after you wake up and before you go to sleep.
 In the morning, stretching helps to get the body get in active mode.
-In the evening, on the other hand, it helps your brain get into sleep mode and is more of a relaxing activity, rather than one bringing energy to all parts of your body.
+In the evening, on the other hand, it helps your brain get into sleep mode and is more of relaxing activity, rather than one bringing energy to all parts of your body.

 6. Start walking

 Sounds simple, right?
 Yet, we avoid it as much as possible.
 Well, now might be the right time in your life to add walking to your daily healthy habits.